-Easy access to data sets are essential to exercising these skills.
+Easy access to data sets is essential to exercise these skills.
 All employees in an organization involved with data-driven decisions should learn to think critically about the data they use for analytics and how they assess and interpret the results of their work.
 A business team could discover where data needs clarification for a project, for example.
 Augmented analytics for quickly providing critical data and making reports more understandable is important to data literacy.
-Businesses must take steps to educate their employees to become data literate.
+Businesses must take steps to educate their employees to become data-literate.

 Other Data Literacy Definitions Include:

 - “Engaging people so that their actions and decisions drive better decision-making for the organization.”
 (Amber Lee Dennis)

 - “Having the ability to read, write and communicate data in context, including an understanding of data sources and constructs, analytical methods and techniques applied, and the ability to describe the use case, application and resulting value.”
 (Gartner)